linkel/excel-bank-reconciliation/README.md

 # What's this?
 Performs transaction reconciliation on two sheets of an Excel spreadsheet.
 Helps automate some drudge work.
-This was written based off of alifarhadd's auto_bank_reconciliation script, modified to suit a very specific purpose as requested.
+This was written based off of alifarhadd's auto_bank_reconciliation script, modified to suit a very specific purpose.

+- verysimplerecon.py does not perform the sum matching.
+I found that recon and simplerecon make mistakes on various edge cases.
+- recon_revamp.py is a work in progress to use pandas to perform the work, since doing it all in openpyxl seems error-prone (for me).

 # Function
 This script is organized as such: